rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

     changes**

 All the policies depicted in the diagram earlier in this lesson for the request flow have been implemented.
-Your ‘Get Hotels’ Proxy should look as follows:
+Your ‘Get Payments’ Proxy should look as follows:

 > ![](./media/image16.png)